codeface-io/SwiftNodes/README.md

 From version/tag 0.1.0 on, SwiftNodes adheres to [semantic versioning](https://semver.org).
 So until it has reached 1.0.0, its API may still break frequently, but this will be expressed in version bumps.

 SwiftNodes is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
 SwiftNodes will move to version 1.0.0 as soon as its basic practicality and conceptual soundness have been validated by serving multiple real-world clients.

+## Road Map

+* [ ] `Sendable` conformance should be conditional! `Graph` should not generally require its value- and id type to be `Sendable` but rather be itself `Sendable` **only if** its vaule- and id type are.
+* [ ] Since `Graph` is (now) a full value type, public API and internal implementation should reference nodes and edges by their IDs instead of using complete values unless where necessary.
+The `Graph` API is already free of requiring any edge- or node value arguments, but the algorithms have not been migrated in that way yet.
+* [ ] For the included algorithms and current clients, existing editing capabilities seem to suffice.
+Also, to declare a `Graph` property on a `Sendable` reference type, you would need to make that property constant anyway.
+So, development will focus on initializing graphs complete with their edges rather than on mutating existing `Graph` instances (Add those initializers!).
+* [ ] Further align with official Swift data structures (What would Apple do?)
+    * [ ] Provide an arsenal of synchronous and asynchronous filtering- and mapping functions.
+The existing `subGraph` function should probably rather be some kind of filter over node IDs.
+    * [ ] Align node access with the API of `Dictionary` (subscripts etc.)
+    * [ ] Add the usual suspects of applicable protocol conformances (`Sequence`, `Collection` etc.)
+    * [ ] Compare with- and learn from API and implementation of [Swift Collections](https://github.com/apple/swift-collections)